 - 1.1 The operation of Hackney Carriages and Private Hire Vehicles has a specific role to play in an integrated transport system.
 They provide services in situations where public transport is either not available (for example in rural areas, or outside "normal" hours of operation such as in the evenings or on Sundays), or for those with mobility difficulties.
-West Lancashire Borough Council, acting as the "Licensing Authority" (hitherto referred to as the Authority), under the relevant statutory provisions, administers and controls this regime. - This Policy sets out the approach the Authority will take in the licensing of Hackney Carriages and Private Hire Vehicles, drivers and operators when considering, and making decisions on, applications made under this regime.
-The Authority will aim to apply this Policy in a consistent manner; however, the Authority may depart from this Policy if it has reason to do so but will give justification for such departure. - 1.3 Nothing in this Policy will undermine the rights of any person to apply for a variety of authorisations under the licensing regime and have the application considered on its individual merits.
+West Lancashire Borough Council, acting as the "Licensing Authority" (hitherto referred to as the Authority), under the relevant statutory provisions, administers and controls this regime. - 1.2 This Policy sets out the approach the Authority will take in the licensing of Hackney Carriages and Private Hire Vehicles, drivers and operators when considering, and making decisions on, applications made under this regime.
+The Authority will aim to apply this Policy in a consistent manner; however, the Authority can choose to depart from this Policy if it has reason to do so but will give justification for such departure.
+Accordingly, this Policy has been made with reference to all relevant legislation and guidance, and specifically to the Department for Transport (DfT) Statutory Taxi & Private Hire Vehicle Standards available at www.gov.uk/transport/taxi-and-private-hire-vehicle-licensing - 1.3 Nothing in this Policy will undermine the rights of any person to apply for a variety of authorisations under the licensing regime and have the application considered on its individual merits.
 However, outside of the legislative framework the Authority has absolute discretion in setting the requirements of this Policy and will expect all applicants and licence holders to abide by its content. - 1.4 This Policy was approved by the Council's Licensing and Appeals Committee on the 26 July 2022.
 It shall be effective from the 1 October 2022 and shall remain in effect for five years; therefore, this Policy will be reviewed by the 1 October 2027.
-Where any changes have been made from the previous version, unless specified otherwise, all new licence applicants will be expected to comply all the relevant requirements of this Policy; existing licence holders will be expected to comply all the relevant requirements of this Policy upon the renewal of the relevant licence. - Any changes made to the Policy over time will be applied to all existing licence holders and not just new applicants following the approval of the most recent version. - This Policy will also be kept under review during this five-year period, and accordingly, the Environmental Health Manager will maintain an 'Issues Log' in which all issues pertaining to this Policy will be recorded.
+Where any changes have been made from the previous version, unless specified otherwise, all new licence applicants will be expected to comply all the relevant requirements of this Policy; existing licence holders will be expected to comply all the relevant requirements of this Policy upon the renewal of the relevant licence. - 1.5 Any changes made to the Policy over time will be applied to all existing licence holders and not just new applicants following the approval of the most recent version. - 1.6 This Policy will also be kept under review during this five-year period, and accordingly, the Environmental Health Manager will maintain an 'Issues Log' in which all issues pertaining to this Policy will be recorded.
 Therefore, the Authority will revise the Policy at such times as it considers appropriate, for example where relevant issues have arisen, or where matters recorded in the 'Issues Log' indicate that that such a review is required.
+Minor and/or operational amendments will be made to the Policy without public consultation to ensure the document remains current during its lifetime.
+Public consultation would be conducted where such changes would have a significant impact on licence holders.